-Price includes: Accommodation for 4 nights in the French Quarter; 3 breakfasts, 1 grand brunch, 1 lunch, 1 Dinner; vehicle transportation (if necessary) and entrance fees for activities outlined in the itinerary; and services and accompaniment by knowledgeable local guides during group activities.
+Price includes: Accommodation for 4 nights in the French Quarter; 3 breakfasts, 1 grand brunch, 1 lunch, 1 Dinner; vehicle transportation (if necessary) and entrance fees for activities outlined in the itinerary (activities differ according to season); and services and accompaniment by knowledgeable local guides during group activities.
 HE Travel provides complimentary Medical & Evacuation Insurance for every US Resident on our group tours who does not have other coverage.

 Not included: Airfare to/from New Orleans; transfer to/from Airport; 1 lunch and 3 dinners; Alcoholic beverages except those shown as included in the itinerary; Gratuities for local guides or activities; items of a personal nature.

 $550 Single Supplement (for solo travelers who wish to enjoy a private bedroom and bathroom)